ronanlevesque/FOX-Boilerplate/README.md

 `grunt` will run a local server at `localhost:1001` using `dev` folder as a root, and will also run the `watch` task, which includes the following: livereload (requires the [Chrome plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)), Sass files compilation, and autoprefix task.

-### grunt jstest
+### grunt test

-`grunt jstest` will run JSHint on your JavaScript files
+`grunt jstest` will run JSHint on your JavaScript files and will also test your HTML and CSS files.
+You can also run each task separately with `grunt jshint`, `grunt csslint` and `grunt htmllint`.

 ### grunt concat

-`grunt concat` will will concatenate all your plugins into `main.js`.
+`grunt concat` will concatenate all your plugins into `main.js`.
 This is a very important task to run since it will limit requests, thus improving pages performances.

 ### grunt deploy

 `grunt deploy` is the final task to be run once you wish to deploy your project.
-It will minify your CSS and HTML, uglify your JS, optimize your images (JPG and PNG) and place all these files inside a /dist/ folder which will respect your folder hierarchy.
+It will minify your CSS, uglify your JS, optimize your images (JPG and PNG) and will place all those files inside a /dist/ folder which will respect your folder hierarchy.

 If you need more info on Grunt, you should take a look at Grunt's ["Getting Started"](http://gruntjs.com/getting-started) guide.